mcnairsa/100-days-of-code/log.md

 re: Almost there with the profile, just a few devices to go
 me: Well done!
 You'll get there..
 Just keep plugging away at it.

+### Day 051/100: 17-11-2024
+**Today's Progress**:
+Day off today

+**Thoughts:**
+Lokking forward to getting back to things properly tomorrow after taking a break

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Hmm ...

+**Pay Forward:**
+1.  @Abdul on fCC Discord
+re: Day One...
+'I need someone who can help me through this jorney.'
+me: Hello Abdul and welcome.
+The community is here to help you.
+What are you working on?
+What course are you following?

+2. @  fCC Discord
+re: Hoping to consolidate previous...
+me: Hi Sophie.
+What course or path are you following?

 ### Day 000/100: ...